 - Paid, working interview – Hiring a sitter to watch your kids while you’re home can be a great way to get to know a sitter.
 You set the desired pay rate.

-Here is a list of possible questions to ask that will make everyone – you, your sitter, and your kids – feel more at ease.
+Here is a list of possible questions to ask that will make everyone – you, your caregiver, and your kids – feel more at ease.

-- Why do you want to be a babysitter?
+- Why do you want to be a caregiver?

-- What it your favorite age, and why?
+- What is your favorite age group to work with and why?